Ministry for Veterans Affairs (Ukraine): History

-On 27 February 2018 the Ukrainian Parliament adopted an appeal to the Cabinet of Ministers of Ukraine to create an Ministry for Veterans' Affairs "to ensure the formation and implementation of state policy in the field of social protection of war veterans."
+On 27 February 2018, the Ukrainian Parliament adopted an appeal to the Cabinet of Ministers of Ukraine to create a Ministry for Veterans' Affairs "to ensure the formation and implementation of state policy in the field of social protection of war veterans."
 The appeal proposed to the Government to establish a Ministry for Veterans' Affairs on the basis of the State Service for War Veterans and Participants of the Anti-Terrorist Operation.

 The Ministry's first minister was Iryna Friz, who was appointed (also) on 22 November 2018.
 On the day of her appointment Friz expected the ministry to be fully functional in June 2019.

-On 29 August 2019 the Honcharuk Government merged the ministry with the Ministry of Temporarily Occupied Territories and IDPs.
-During the time of merging the agency existed as the State Service of Ukraine on Veterans Affairs that exists since 2014.
-On 4 March 2020 the new Shmyhal Government undid the merge of the two ministries.
+On 29 August 2019, the Honcharuk Government merged the ministry with the Ministry of Temporarily Occupied Territories and IDPs.
+During this time, the agency existed as the State Service of Ukraine on Veterans Affairs that exists since 2014.
+On 4 March 2020, the new Shmyhal Government unmerged the two ministries.